18F/identity-pki/terraform/tooling/tooling/README.md

 * CodePipeline is kind of dumb.
 You cannot decline to continue if there are no changes in a terraform plan or whatever, or have any conditional action at all.
 Even stopping the pipeline from within the codebuild job will result in a failed pipeline run and generate an alert.
+  This may lead to lots of pipelines executing terraform all at once, if we have a lot of pipelines tracking master, so they may all fight for the lock.
+This is non-optimal.
 Grr.
 * CodePipeline is kind of dumb.
 You cannot use a deploy key to download source code from github like everybody else does.
 Instead, you must create a [personal access token](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)